ubc-library-rc/citizen-science-tools/content/introduction.md

 * the development of clear guidelines for citizen scientists
 * structured education and training for participants in projects
 * and clear descriptions of intent for the sharing and use of data collected

+The Citizen Science Association(CSA) has an [Ethics Working Group](https://citizenscience.org/get-involved/working-groups/ethics-working-group/) that acts as a task group to explore such issues as Human Subject Ethics, Biodeiversity & Environmental Ethics, Social Justice Ethics, etc. It is also a resource portal that links to numerous forms and guidelines, including the European Citizen Science Association(ECSA)'s [Ten Principles of Citizen Science](https://osf.io/xpr2n/wiki/home/).
+{: .note}